fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/tuning.md

 In order for the machine to work well both the guiding parts and the driving parts of the machine needs to be tuned.
 We always tune the guides first, then the motors with the pinions.

-# Aligning the Y-rails - Installation tuning
+# Aligning the Y-rails - The first rail

 The Y-rails are the "train tracks" under the long sides of the machine.
 We first need to make sure that they are paralell to each other if we want to be able to tune them.

 Having a long straight guide tool is very helpful for this step!

-RETTHOLT PIC
+(Or, even better, you could use a laser.)

 The Y-rails are each split in two pieces that are joined in the middle.
 They are fixed where they meet in the middle of the machine but the rest of them can be adjusted sideways.